tylerdr/sprinter-website/src/pages/index.md

       * **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy
     bulletPointOne: >
-      Sprinter is rooted in empathy, this means that every person we do business with knows that they are our priority, and that we will do everything we can to help them achieve their goals.
+      Sprinter is rooted in empathy.
+This means that every person we do business with knows that they are our priority, and that we will do everything we can to help them achieve their goals.
-    bulletPointTwo: "Great software is useless and unless somebody can use it.
+    bulletPointTwo: "Great software is useless unless somebody can use it.
 That's why we start with the user before designing any sort of product. "
     bulletPointThree: We strive to help individuals reach their maximum potential by freeing them from monotonous work so that they can focus on the projects they’re passionate about.